-More specifically, during 2017, by category, the following actions were implemented:
+More specifically, during 2018-2018, by category, the following actions were implemented:

-- We organized fundraising campaigns for charities such as "The Smile of the Child", "With Love", "Doctors of the World", "Institution Theotokos" etc, - We collected and donated clothing twice a year for the City of Athens Homeless Charity and "Children Villages SOS". - We offered food to the Homeless Foundation and the Foundation "Galini" since 2013, - We donated hotel equipment to Athens orphanages, - We supported Unicef Hellas by acquiring party gifts for the children from Unicef to ensure provision of financial aid, - In the last 7 years, the Company has supported the global awareness initiative for the prevention of breast cancer through the Race for the Cure- Greece.
+- We organized fundraising campaigns for charities such as "The Smile of the Child", "With Love", "Doctors of the World", "Institution Theotokos" etc, - We collected and donated clothing twice a year for the City of Athens Homeless Charity and "Children Villages SOS", - We offered food to the Homeless Foundation and the Foundation "Galini" since 2013, - We donated hotel equipment to Athens orphanages, - We supported Unicef Hellas by acquiring party gifts for the children from Unicef to ensure provision of financial aid, - In the last 8 years, the Company has supported the global awareness initiative for the prevention of breast cancer through the Race for the Cure- Greece.
 The race takes place annually at Zappion with the support of the Panhellenic Association of Women with breast cancer "Alma Zois".
-The Company's Hotels provide financial support to the Association by covering the costs of participating and donating a symbolic amount for every kilometer run by every employee. - For the past 4 years (2013 2017), the Company has organized a Cycling Race with the participating of its employees who cover a distance to the Center of Athens, symbolically transporting the message of Voluntary Contribution, Teamwork and Sensitivity.
+The Company's Hotels provide financial support to the Association by covering the costs of participating and donating a symbolic amount for every kilometer run by every employee. - For the past 6 years (2013 2018), the Company has organized a Cycling Race with the participating of its employees who cover a distance to the Center of Athens, symbolically transporting the message of Voluntary Contribution, Teamwork and Sensitivity.
 This way, the Company helps raise money UNICEF, thus supporting the organization.
 On 06/11/2016 the 4th Cycling Race was organized in Oropos.
 In 2017 on 23/04/2017 the 5th Cycling Race was organized in Elliniko, Voula beach and the 6th Cycling on 29/10/2018 at Schinias beach, gathering money this time for "Children Villages SOS".
-All events were combined with the cleaning of beaches by volunteer groups.
+All events were combined with the cleaning of beaches by volunteer groups. - The company also collaborates with all Marriott International Hotels in Greece and Cyprus, continuing their actions for children through Corporate Social Responsibility Actions, and organized for the first time on Friday, November 16, 2018, the Run for Youth, a hiking and running race, with a group of volunteer workers, "Running for Good Purpose".
+The main purpose of the event is to collect money for SOS CHILDREN'S VILLAGES.
+This activity is part of the activities of the Marriott Worldwide Business Council Greece & Cyprus.
+Run for Youth consists of a race (5 or 10km) and a walk (5 or 10km).